 Another eye-catching wide-plank product that’s gaining steam is white oak Cumberland from the Americana Series from Harris Wood.
 Now available in a hefty, 9 ½-inch-wide format in new colors, the new addition speaks directly to the popular format.
 “This has been part of the line since we launched it in 2019, and it’s grown to become one of our best sellers,” Renee Tester, vice president of marketing, e-commerce and digital, QEP, parent company of the Harris Wood brand.

-Whether it’s a combination of a real wood veneer over a rigid/SPC core, or genuine top-to-bottom hardwood that has been enhanced with waterproof properties, today’s engineered hardwood floors are designed to be installed in areas previous off limits to wood.
+Whether it’s a combination of a real wood veneer over a rigid/SPC core, or genuine top-to-bottom hardwood that has been enhanced with waterproof properties, today’s best engineered hardwood floors are designed to be installed in areas previous off limits to wood.

 A few popular examples of wood/SPC hybrids include: GeoWood (Cali) and HDPC (Wellmade).
 GeoWood aims to offer consumers the best of both worlds: the durability and visual appeal of real hardwood combined with the waterproof qualities of SPC.
-Wellmade’s HDPC Waterproof hardwood features a real wood veneer bonded to Wellmade’s high-performance HDPC/SPC rigid core, making it suitable for areas prone to moisture incursion.
+Wellmade’s HDPC waterproof hardwood flooring features a real wood veneer bonded to Wellmade’s high-performance HDPC/SPC rigid core, making it suitable for areas prone to moisture incursion.

 Shaw Floors’ Repel, billed as being more splash-proof than waterproof, consist of 100% real hardwood planks designed for the traditional hardwood consumer who needs extra household protection.
 “As homeowners look to elevate their spaces and add value to their homes, hardwood is the natural choice and coveted visual,” said Nina LoCicero, vice president of marketing and digital commerce, Shaw Residential.
 “These shifting consumer preferences coupled with today’s supply challenges make water-resistant hardwoods a go-to solution for retailers who need to get their customers the floors they want faster.”